wprender/cloudbreak-docs/docs/openstack/deployer.md

 **Cloudbreak Deployer Highlights**

   * The default SSH username for the OpenStack instances is `centos`.
-  * Cloudbreak Deployer location is `/home/centos/cloudbreak-deployment` on the launched `cbd` VM.
-This is the `cbd` root folder there.
+  * Cloudbreak Deployer location is `/var/lib/cloudbreak-deployment` on the launched `cbd` VM.
+This is the `cbd` root folder.
-  * All `cbd` actions must be executed from the `cbd` root folder.
+  * All `cbd` commands must be executed from the `cbd` root folder.
-  * Most of the `cbd` commands require `root` permissions.
-So it would be worth if you apply the `sudo su`.
+  * All `cbd` commands must be executed as `root` user

 ## Setup Cloudbreak Deployer

 You should already have the Cloudbreak Deployer either by [using the OpenStack Cloud Images](openstack.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM.

 If you have your own installed VM, you should check the [Initialize your Profile](openstack.md#initialize-your-profile) section here before starting the provisioning.

 You can [connect to the previously created `cbd` VM](http://docs.openstack.org/user-guide/dashboard_launch_instances.html#connect-to-your-instance-by-using-ssh).

-  * Cloudbreak Deployer location is `/home/centos/cloudbreak-deployment/`.
-  * All `cbd` actions must be executed from the `cbd` root folder.
-  * Most of the `cbd` commands require `root` permissions.
-So `sudo su` here would be worth for you.

-Open the `cloudbreak-deployment` directory:
+To open the `cloudbreak-deployment` directory:

 ```
+sudo -i
-cd cloudbreak-deployment
+cd /var/lib/cloudbreak-deployment/
 ```
 This is the directory of the configuration files and the supporting binaries for Cloudbreak Deployer.